cxyccc/CR-Dataset/README.md

 ## Collection

-CR-Dataset.csv: This file provides the source tweets and labels in a format like: 'text, label'.
+CR-Dataset-example.csv: This file provides the source tweets and labels in a format like: 'text, label'.

 Example: